The Strange Tiny People Project:

 Instead of teaching through dumping information on children, we can act as coaches that guide children on their own journey.
 By helping children to exercise their own creative thoughts, we allow them to decide for themselves what is important, and give them the lead to choose their own paths.

 In truth, this project is meant for everyone, of every culture, economic class, and cookie preference.
-Asia is simply the first chapter of this story.
+Asia is simply the most available to me at this moment.

 From my years in the Chinese education system, I have seen that, unfortunately, Asian education often omits creativity and exploration learning in lieu of producing higher test scores and uniformity.
 While there is definitely a place for tradition and cohesiveness in culture, education that neglects personal identity in order to conform to rigid standards often leads to people who tend to follow orders instead of finding ways to produce results.
 I want to show that, through creative thinking, followers become leaders and produce much more for their society.